 Set predominantly in Bangkok of the 23rd century, this is a world devastated by global warming and bioterrorism.

 The plot expertly weaves a story of espionage, corruption, rebellion, corporate greed and much more.
 The Windup Girl follows Anderson Lake, a hardened businessman on a covert mission, who, surprising even himself, falls for a bio-engineered sex worker, Emiko.
-The relationship of Anderson and Emiko as well as Bacigalupi’s skilled world-building abilities, making this a spectacular, fast-paced read.
+The relationship of Anderson and Emiko as well as Bacigalupi’s skilled world-building abilities, makes this a spectacular, fast-paced read.

 Considering that this is a debut novel, we may expect great things from this author in future.